aselvan/scripts/freestyle-libre/README.md

 # Disclaimer
 This libre_app.pl script comes without warranty of any kind.
-Use them at your own risk.
-I assume no liability for the accuracy, correctness, completeness, or usefulness of any information provided by this site nor for any sort of damages using these scripts may cause.
+Use it at your own risk.
+I assume no liability for the accuracy, correctness, completeness, or usefulness of any information provided by this scripts nor for any sort of damages using these scripts may cause.

 # Usage Guide